creationix/gen-run/README.md

 ## Delegating Yield

-Since this works by yielding thunks to the run function, delegating yield will also "just work".
+Since this works by yielding continuables to the run function, delegating yield will also "just work".

 ```js
 function* sub(n) {